 It is also helpful to use the WWKY data portal, Google Earth, or other mapping tools to assess upstream and adjacent land uses.
 By using satellite imagery maps, you can better visualize land development and uses that may be affecting water quality at your sampling site.

-Watershed Watch has developed a Menu of Water Quality Management Practices (or Best Management Practices) to help you identify some of the activities that can address water quality problems that you are finding through your sampling efforts.
+Menu of Water Quality Management Practices (or Best Management Practices) - This resources can help you identify some of the activities that can address specific water quality problems that you are finding through your sampling efforts.
 Click here to see recommendations by the individual water quality parameters that we assess.